Immigrate to Bulgaria - Comprehensive Relocation Guide

 Sofia is also the largest populated city in the country with than 1,1 million citizens at the level of 2019.
 Other important cities are:

-Plovdiv which accounted for 340,494 inhabitants at level of the same year;
+Plovdiv which accounted for 340,494 inhabitants in the same year;

 If you want to immigrate to Bulgaria and need assistance, do not hesitate to get in contact with our lawyers who can help you apply for any type of residence permit.

 *Click on the categories below for full list of articles